ibm-cloud-docs/speech-to-text-data/index.md

 Most interfaces also support the following common output features:

--   [Speaker labels](/docs/speech-to-text-data?topic=speech-to-text-data-output#speaker_labels) recognize different speakers from US English, Japanese, or Spanish audio.
+-   [Speaker labels](/docs/speech-to-text-data?topic=speech-to-text-data-output#speaker_labels) recognize different speakers from audio in US English, UK English, German, Japanese, Korean, and Spanish.
 The transcription labels each speaker's contributions to a multi-participant conversation.
 (Beta functionality.)
 -   [Keyword spotting](/docs/speech-to-text-data?topic=speech-to-text-data-output#keyword_spotting) identifies spoken phrases that match specified keyword strings with a user-defined level of confidence.
 Keyword spotting is especially useful when individual phrases from the audio are more important than the full transcription.
 For example, a customer support system might identify keywords to determine how to route user requests.
 -   [Interim results](/docs/speech-to-text-data?topic=speech-to-text-data-output#interim) return continually refined hypotheses as transcription progresses.
 The service returns final results when transcription is complete.
 Interim results are available only with the WebSocket interface.
 -   [Maximum alternatives](/docs/speech-to-text-data?topic=speech-to-text-data-output#max_alternatives) provide possible alternative transcripts.
 The service indicates final results in which it has the greatest confidence.